11ty/eleventy/docs/permalinks.md

 * `template.njk` outputs to `_site/template/index.html`, pairs nicely with `<a href="/template/">`
 * `subdir/template.njk` outputs to `_site/subdir/template/index.html`, pairs nicely with `<a href="/subdir/template/">`
+* _Notably_, if your template file name and parent directory match, it’ll be simplified to a single folder.
+So, `subdir/template/template.njk` outputs to `_site/subdir/template/index.html` (note only one template folder).

 ## Remapping Output (Permalink)